BASHing-thru-challenges/HSCTF-2021-Writeups/rev/scrambler/README.md

 else:
     print(''.join(flag))
 ```
 The first and last part of the script was quite easy to reverse by basic programmming skills, but the main problem I ran into was the `random.seed(int(time.time()))` which randomly shuffled the array based on the time the program executed.
 I tried the time given by the decompiler, but it didn't work...
 A hint from the challenge author told me I need to use a bit of bruteforce so I decided to check a day before and after the time given by the decompiler.
+The fact that it uses int to do time makes it possible.
 To do this I create a second script to run my solve script in Threads until I found the flag.
 My scripts are below.

 **Solve Script**
 ```python3